Come2Top/smart-contracts/README.md

 ***For more information, consider reading the litepaper provided in this [link](https://github.com/DeftFinance/deft-game-contracts/blob/main/assets/Come2TopGame-Litepaper.pdf).***

 ## Script to start a game
+*Maybe you need to run it multiple times to sell all the tickets and get the get the game  started.*
 ```shell
 forge script ./script/MultiJoin.s.sol:MultiJoin --rpc-url fraxtal-test --broadcast -vvvvv --legacy
 ```